OS-RSPS/blog/_posts/02-06-24-minor-update-the-big-plan/02-06-24-minor-update-the-big-plan.md

 <h3 style="color:#af8fcb;"> <img src="/assets/img/updates/020624/prif.png" style="vertical-align:middle;position:relative;right:-1px;bottom:2px"> Prifddinas</h3>

 Prifddinas has been one massive undertaking and we're proud to say its slowly closing to a draw.
 As per the last updates within the roadmap, we're just applying the finishing touches on the access quest for this content, then we'll be doing a regional pass-over (a lot of this content was actually added by the junior development team ahead of time, so we just need to quality check it), and then we'll be pushing it to the live beta for some exceptionally thorough testing.
-As mentioned before, once this specific area of content becomes available, we be opening our beta servers for applications, but more information on that to come!
+As mentioned before, once this specific area of content becomes available, we'll be opening our beta servers for applications, but more information on that to come!

 <h3 style="color:#af8fcb;"> <img src="/assets/img/updates/020624/dt2.png" style="vertical-align:middle;position:relative;right:-1px;bottom:2px"> Upcoming Content</h3>